-The proposed project is envisioned to generate direct and indirect employment opportunities for both semi-skilled and unskilled workers.
+The proposed project including segment of TL from Tunduma S/S to TanZam border is envisioned to generate direct and indirect employment opportunities for both semi-skilled and unskilled workers.
 Direct employment includes jobs for constructing the transmission line during the construction phase.
 Indirect employment will be realized through increased business opportunities and spurred economic growth both at the local, regional and national levels through procurement of goods and services required for the project.